Magnetic Resonance Imaging (MRI) vs. Magnetic Resonance Angiography (MRA)

 Magnetic Resonance Angiography (MRA)

-MR angiography (MRA) uses a powerful magnetic field, radio waves and a
+Magnetic resonance angiography (MRA) uses a powerful magnetic field, radio

-computer to evaluate blood vessels and help identify abnormalities.
-This
+waves and a computer to evaluate blood vessels and help identify abnormalities.

-exam does not use radiation and may require an injection of contrast material.
+This exam does not use radiation and may require an injection of contrast

-The contrast material used for MRA is less likely to cause an allergic
+material.
+The contrast material used for MRA is less likely to cause an

 Tell your doctor about any health problems, recent surgeries, allergies